ClimenteA/audio-to-video/README.md

 ![ui](./ui.png)

-After you provide the keywords and upload the audio the app will do the folliwing:
+After you provide the keywords and upload the audio the app will do the following:
 - remove silence from audio provided;
 - start downloading videos from pexels;
 - ensure that there is enough video for audio provided;
 - merging videos into one;
 - adding audio to that video;
 - making the mobile video format;
-- making the zip;
+- making the zip available for download;

+## Whishlist

+With all the tehnologies we have today this could be a verry interesting project.
+But, it's all just soo damn expensive to run because of the need for GPU power and some expensive API's...

+- with the use of some captions api the need to add keywords to create video from audio will not be necessary;
+- some ML for analysing sentiment on captions;
+- connect to paid stock videos APIs in order to have a more options on selecting relevant videos;
+- ui to modify video after it's finished (switch video segment, add text/images overlays);